 No, but the course is recorded using Lumenzia to create and use luminosity masks.
 You can buy Lumenzia at a significant discount when purchased with the course.
 The general concepts used should be applicable to other luminosity masking tools.
 I don’t want anyone to be left out, so the course also includes some basic information on how you can adapt the steps shown with Lumenzia to other approaches, such as with my free luminosity masking panel.
 The course is also recorded using Lightroom and Adobe Camera RAW (ACR) to process RAW files, but the general concepts would apply to whichever RAW processing software you may use.

 The videos that come with Lumenzia are meant to help explain the way Lumenzia works in general, as well as details on several features which are not necessarily related to blending exposures.
 The included and free Lumenzia training includes some basic information on blending exposures, but it is only a tiny fraction of the material this course covers.
 By focusing on the topic, this course is able to go much deeper into the blending workflow, scene-specific challenges, how to extract maximum color from your images, and how to troubleshoot common issues.
 To avoid redundant content, the course references Lumenzia training material where basic knowledge of Lumenzia is assumed.
+Scroll down this page for more details.

 I would never want you to be unhappy!
 If you are unsatisfied with your purchase, contact me in the first 30 days and I will give you a full refund.